vsnaichuk/my-awesome-prompts/migration-to-rn.md

 - Migration Plan
 ```
-Act as Lead Application Architect and expert in React Native development and [...] with deep experience in migrating projects from various platforms.
+Prompt: Act as Lead Application Architect and expert in React Native development and [...] with deep experience in migrating projects from various platforms.

 I need a comprehensive, structured, step-by-step migration plan from an [existing project, framework] to React Native.